 Home Sales Across the Country are White Hot

 Sales of existing homes around the nation in March spiked to the highest level since February 2007, according to the National Association of Realtors (NAR).
-This represents a 1.5 percent increase from the prior month.
+This represents a 1.5 percent increase in home sales from the prior month.

 Inventory also improved in March with an additional 1.83 million homes listed, a 5.8 percent increase from the previous month.
 Although, the available inventory during March was down 6.6 percent from the year before.